OneKeyHQ/documents/docs/Extension/01-Guide/sending-transactions.md

 Transactions are a formal action on a blockchain.
 They are always initiated in OneKey Browser Extension with a call to the `eth_sendTransaction` method.
 They can involve a simple sending of ether, may result in sending tokens, creating a new smart contract, or changing state on the blockchain in any number of ways.
 They are always initiated by a signature from an _external account_, or a simple key pair.

-In OneKey Browser Extension, using the `ethereum.request` method directly, sending a transaction will involve composing an options object like this:
+In OneKey Browser Extension, using the `onekey.request` method directly, sending a transaction will involve composing an options object like this:

 ```javascript
 const transactionParameters = {